paulsonkoly/ruby_101/content/book.md

 a = 1 # !> assigned but unused variable - a
 ```

 Defined local variables shadow the visible method names.
-Therefore the following outputs `nil` (regardless of what's defined first, the function or the variable)
+Therefore the following outputs `nil` (regardless of what's defined first, the function or the variable).
+Explicit parenthesis can force the parser to take the name as a method name.

 ```ruby
 foo = 'bar' if false